Marwan8/MACustomKeyboard-iOS/README.md

 Check out the sample app for an example of how to use MACustomKeyboard.
 You can use Blocks or Delegate to handle the Keyboard events.

+MACustomKeyboard is custom UIView which's passed as inputView to any textField

+Keys is arary of string values which's shown as keys and applied as text to text field

     NSArray * keys = @[@"1",@"2",@"3",@"4"